cnmicha/cloudflare-dyndns-backend/README.md

 Please note that using a NGINX or Apache reverse proxy for HTTPS is recommended as this application only provides an HTTP server.

+For client IP detection, the `x-forwarded-for` HTTP header is used (if present).
+Otherwise, there is a fallback to the layer 3 IP address.

 ## Installation with Docker (recommended for production)

 You may use the following docker-compose file (reverse proxy for enabling HTTPS not included).